How Cocaine Is Made and Its Dangers

 Where Does Cocaine Come From?

-Coca plants are grown, refined and processed in local areas, often in protected sites such as native reserves, national parks and areas along the border, which are off-limits to aerial spraying efforts to kill the crops.4, 5
+While Colombia is the largest producer of cocaine in the world, they often have to harvest significantly more coca plants to produce similar amounts of cocaine than Bolivia or Peru, as their coca plants tend to grow more cocaine.4,5 Coca plants are grown, refined and processed locally, often in protected sites such as native reserves, national parks, and areas along the border, which are off-limits to aerial spraying efforts to kill the crops.4,5

 What Is Cocaine Made Of?

-Cocaine, as the world knows it, is actually cocaine hydrochloride.
-It is 1 of 14 alkaloids that naturally occur in the coca plant.
-Out of over 200 plant species, there are only 2 types of coca leaf that contain enough cocaine alkaloid for cocaine production.
-Generally, coca leaves can be harvested 3-6 times a year.
-But in some areas, the coca leaf can be harvested up to 8 times a year, depending on where the plant grows and the specific species.4
+Cocaine is 1 of 14 alkaloids that naturally occur in the coca plant.4 Out of over 200 plant species, there are only 2 types of coca leaf that contain enough cocaine alkaloid for cocaine production.4 Generally, coca leaves can be harvested 3-6 times a year.4 However, in some areas, the coca leaf can be harvested up to 8 times a year, depending on where the plant grows and the specific species.4

 How Is Cocaine Produced?